+For inaccessible dampers, which cannot be readily observed, review the licensee’s surveillance efforts directed towards verifying the continuing operability of ventilation fire dampers.

 Penetration Seals

+General condition of penetration seals is satisfactory.
+Inspectors should visually inspect the physical condition and structural integrity of each penetration within a firewall, floor, or ceiling for the following:

+Penetration has a seal installed and there is NO passage of light or air movement through the sealant.

+Penetration seal surfaces don’t have cracks greater than 1/8 inch in width, holes greater than 1 inch in depth, nor tears or rips in the functional portion of the sealant.

+There are no open (unsealed) conduits or open pipes protruding through the seal and terminating on either side of the fire barrier.

+Damming boards, when installed, such as Carborundum™, Duraboard®, Durablanket®, or Masonite board are an integral part of the seal.
+Verify that the damming boards and seams or TSI material is undamaged and in its originally installed condition.

-ire ratings for penetration seals are compatible with the fire ratings of their associated fire barriers.
+Fire ratings for penetration seals are compatible with the fire ratings of their associated fire barriers.

-Electrical Raceway Fire Barrier Systems
+Electrical Raceway Fire Barrier Systems (ERFBS)

-ERFBS required to provide necessary power for safety controls or IROFS, such as cable tray fire wraps for cables and blanket material, . isually inspect the physical condition and structural integrity of ERFBS to confirm the following:
+General condition of ERFBS required to provide necessary power for safety controls or IROFS, such as cable tray fire wraps for cables and blanket material, is satisfactory.
+Inspectors should visually inspect the physical condition and structural integrity of ERFBS to confirm the following:

 Wrap materials are continuous and attached securely in place.
 In particular, check that material joints or seams are not separated from attachments or have gaps at the firewall structure.